Université Catholique de l'Ouest

 In addition, there is an optional 10-day intensive French program at the start of the semester.
 Students will learn common university vocabulary and what is expected of their written and oral assignments during the semester at UCO.
 There is an additional 250 euro fee for this course and it is strongly recommended that students take it to ensure their success at UCO.

 B) One student per year may be eligible to participate in a French language program through CIDEF.
 This student would not enroll in regular university courses.
+Students who participate in the semester long CIDEF program must fund the one month intensive course in the Fall if they seek to register for that program.

 Housing: In France, it is common that universities neither own nor run their own residences; however, the International Relations office will help place you in housing.